Kapiti Coast Airport: History

 In early 2007, the airport was sold by its first private owners to property developer Sir Noel Robinson for NZ$40 million.
 Since then some of the airport's property has been sold to allow for residential development and part of the secondary runway 11/29 has been closed.
 In December 2019, the airport was sold to NZ based developer Templeton Group which represents NZPropCo.

 Re-development proposals involve closing 11/29, with a parallel grass runway as the only crosswind runway.
 A new multi-user terminal is intended for the southern area.
 This re-development was spurred by interest from Air New Zealand to operate Q300 aircraft.
 Planning hearings for airport redevelopment occurred in November 2007, with redevelopment completed in 2011 with the refurbishing of the runway and recommissioning of the control tower.
 The rising costs of Wellington Airport also contributed to Air New Zealand's initiative to schedule flights to Paraparaumu.

 On 24 October 2011, Air Nelson, a subsidiary of Air New Zealand, commenced flights between Auckland and Paraparaumu.
 Flights to Christchurch also operated from November 2013 but ceased in February 2016.
 All flights are operated with Bombardier Q300 50 seat aircraft.
-On 9 March 2018, Air New Zealand announced it was suspending its Kapiti Coast to Auckland service effective 3 April 2018.
-This ended Air New Zealand operations on the Kapiti Coast after 7 years.
+On 9 March 2018, Air New Zealand announced it was suspending its Kāpiti Coast to Auckland service effective 3 April 2018.
+This ended Air New Zealand operations on the Kāpiti Coast after seven years.

 On 29 March 2018, Air Chathams expressed an interest in starting up services to Auckland from Paraparaumu with one of its Saab 340, but the aircraft has potential performance restrictions that could cause disruptions with passenger off-loading.
 One solution has been proposed to operate a traffic light system north of the airport on Kapiti Road to momentarily halt traffic, but only when required for maximum performance take-off.
 Air Chathams estimated that, on average, the lights would be required about 10 times a week.

-On 2 July 2018, Air Chathams announced they would begin services to the Kapiti Coast starting from 20 August 2018, offering 36 flights per week using the Saab 340.
+On 2 July 2018, Air Chathams announced they would begin services to the Kāpiti Coast starting from 20 August 2018, offering 36 flights per week using the Saab 340.